Have questions?

 How does maternity care work at Oula?

-It is standard to have monthly visits starting around week 10, that move to bi-weekly, and then finally weekly leading up to your due date.
-We also offer some of these as virtual visits, as well as a few group virtual educational visits.
+We follow ACOG guidelines at a minimum, but also are happy to see you as early as your positive pregnancy test.
+We can also do early ultrasounds at an Oula clinic around 7-8 weeks when it’s possible to see your embryo.
+After that, it’s standard to have monthly visits starting around week 10, that move to bi-weekly, and then finally weekly leading up to your due date.
+We also offer some of these as virtual visits, as well as a few optional group virtual educational visits.

 Watch our quick video on collaborative care at Oula.